I feel very strongly that you would be impressed by the amount of cake I can put away.

 I mean ages before my birthday was even a consideration to normal people, I was planning this cake.
 I even made a beta version.

-Flourless/Grain-Free Chocolate Cake With (sugar-free!)
+LOW CARB Chocolate Cake With (SUGAR-FREE!)
 Vanilla and Chocolate Buttercream

 Recipe adapted from Maria Mind Body Health